THE MOST TRUSTED COPYCAT RECIPES

 Bojangles’ signature Cajun rice is always a big seller at the 750-unit fried chicken chain, and a hack has been on my hit list for years now.
 When I recently found myself in Huntsville, Alabama, I stopped at Bojangles’ and filled up my travel cooler with tubs of dirty rice and buttermilk biscuits and smuggled them safely back to the underground lab in Vegas.

 Dirty rice gets its dirty look from the chunks of pork sausage (made from the patties used on the breakfast biscuit sandwiches), and the ground green herbs found in the traditional, and top secret, Cajun seasoning blend.
-For my Bojangles' dirty rice recipe below, I started with the seasoning, and since I couldn’t see any large herb leaf pieces, I made sure to crush the dried parsley in the palm of my hand before adding it.
+For my Bojangles' dirty rice copycat recipe below, I started with the seasoning, and since I couldn’t see any large herb leaf pieces, I made sure to crush the dried parsley in the palm of my hand before adding it.
 I figured oregano and thyme would be in there, but they should be in ground form to contribute the proper green “dirtiness” to the rice.

 Flavors in Cajun cooking are often created with what’s known as “the holy trinity,” a combination of onion, celery, and bell pepper.
 The celery salt in the Cajun seasoning brings the celery flavor to the dish.
 Adding green onion and red bell pepper to the rice completes the trinity.
 Be sure to finely mince the red bell pepper before sweating it in the butter with the green onion.
 And keep the heat medium/low when you cook the pepper and green onion to prevent the butter from burning.